3rd Empowering Women in Organic Chemistry Europe Conference

 Sponsorship

 EWOC Europe is a ‘Not-for-Profit’ event being sponsored and organised by Scientific Update in conjunction with a committee of supporting companies.
-In order to make the event FREE for students / academics and for a nominal fee for industrial attendees, we are requesting sponsorship to cover the venue and workshop costs.
+In order to make the event affordable for students / academics and for a reasonable fee for industrial attendees, we are requesting sponsorship to cover the venue and workshop costs.

 The levels of sponsorship will be acknowledged on the event promotion, conference programme and via signage at the event.
 Companies choosing the Platinum, Gold and Silver options, will be offered a table top in our ‘Marketplace’ – which is a non-commercial area where attendees can get support, career advice and information.